The Value of a Rewards and Recognition Program

 The program will be evaluated periodically to assess the effectiveness, cost, and impact.

 Flexible Pay may be awarded for extra-meritorious performance that includes rewarding a variety of outcomes and behaviors.
-There are two types of Flexible Pay: (1) SPOT Performance Awards (up to $300 until 6/30/2021, then up to $150) and (2) Exceptional Performance Awards (up to 10% of base pay).
+There are two types of Flexible Pay: (1) SPOT Performance Awards (up to $150) and (2) Exceptional Performance Awards (up to 10% of base pay).

 - F & O Departments will be responsible for funding Flexible Pay Awards.